TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

 ..  attention::

-    If this is used from :typoscript:`parseFunc` the :php:`$cObj->parameters` array is loaded with the lowercase link-parameters!
+    If typolink is used from :typoscript:`parseFunc` the :php:`$cObj->parameters` array is loaded with the lowercase link parameters!

 .. contents::
    :local: